Chiku1925/Capgemini_Training_Hacker_Rank/README.md

 # Capgemini Training - HackerRank Solutions (Day 2)

 This directory contains Java solutions for Day 2 of the Capgemini Training HackerRank exercises.
-These problems focus on Java fundamentals such as operators, conditionals, loops, data types, string processing, and input handling.
+The focus is on loops, conditional statements, formatted output, exception handling, and working with dates.

 ## 🗂️ Files and Topics Covered

-### ✅ `Question1.java` – Operators
+### ✅ `Question1.java` – Formatted Output
-- **Topic**: Arithmetic Operations, Type Casting
+- **Topic**: Formatted Output, Loops
-- **Description**: Calculates the total meal cost including tip and tax, then rounds and prints the result.
+- **Description**:
+  Prints three strings and integers in a formatted way using `printf`, aligning text and zero-padding numbers.

 ---

-### ✅ `Question2.java` – Conditional Statements
+### ✅ `Question2.java` – Multiplication Table
-- **Topic**: If-Else, Logical Operators
+- **Topic**: Loops, Arithmetic Operations
-- **Description**: Checks whether a number is "Weird" or "Not Weird" based on specific conditions.
+- **Description**:
+  Prints the multiplication table for a given integer from 1 to 10.

 ---

-### ✅ `Question3.java` – Loops
+### ✅ `Question3.java` – Series Generation
-- **Topic**: Looping Constructs
+- **Topic**: Loops, Series, Math Operations
-- **Description**: Prints the multiplication table for a given number from 1 to 10.
+- **Description**:
+  Generates and prints a series where each term adds powers of 2 multiplied by a number to a base value.

 ---

-### ✅ `Question4.java` – Data Types
+### ✅ `Question4.java` – Data Type Fitting
-- **Topic**: Primitive Data Types
+- **Topic**: Conditionals, Exception Handling
+- **Description**:
-- **Description**: Identifies which primitive data types a given number can be stored in.
+  Determines which Java primitive data types can fit a given input number, handling exceptions for invalid input.

 ---

-### ✅ `Question5.java` – End-of-File (EOF)
+### ✅ `Question5.java` – Reading Lines Until EOF
-- **Topic**: Input Handling
+- **Topic**: Input Handling, Loops
+- **Description**:
-- **Description**: Reads input until EOF and prints each line with its corresponding line number.
+  Reads lines until the end-of-file (EOF) and prints each line with its line number.

 ---

-### ✅ `Question6.java` – Static Initialization Block
+### ✅ `Question6.java` – Static Initializer and Input Validation
 - **Topic**: Static Blocks, Exception Handling
-- **Description**: Validates dimensions of a parallelogram using a static block and throws an exception for invalid input.
+- **Description**:
+  Uses a static initializer block to validate input dimensions and calculate area if inputs are positive; otherwise, prints an error.

 ---

-### ✅ `Question7.java` – Int to String Conversion
+### ✅ `Question7.java` – Integer Parsing Validation
-- **Topic**: Type Conversion, Exception Handling
+- **Topic**: Exception Handling
-- **Description**: Converts an integer to a string and back to confirm successful type conversion.
+- **Description**:
+  Parses an integer input and prints "Good job" if successful or "Wrong answer" otherwise.

 ---

-### ✅ `Solution.java` – String Tokenization
+### ✅ `Solution.java` (with `Result.findDay()`) – Day of the Week
-- **Topic**: String Manipulation, Regular Expressions
+- **Topic**: Dates, Calendar
-- **Description**: Splits a sentence into tokens using regex to separate words based on special characters.
-Handles edge cases like empty or whitespace-only input.
+- **Description**:
+  Calculates and returns the day of the week in uppercase letters for a given date.

 ---

 ## 📝 Notes

-- These exercises are part of the Capgemini Java training program on HackerRank.
-- The problems help reinforce key Java programming concepts.
+- These exercises focus on foundational programming skills including input/output formatting, control flow, exception handling, and basic date manipulation.
+- Mastery of these concepts prepares for more complex Java programming challenges.

 ## 👤 Author